BoofPC/ZorCK2016/README.md

 ## Step 5
 Repeat steps 2-4 as necessary.
 You can check on the commit history of a branch using `git log $BRANCH`, or no `$BRANCH` for the current branch.

+IMPORTANT NOTE:
+If you are working on a PERMANENT feature branch (e.g. pokemon), you need to switch all references to "master" above to your feature branch name ("pokemon").
+For all intents and purposes, "pokemon" is now your master branch.